michalBisikiewicz/ECM/README.md

-# Basic e-commerce store built with Django.
+# E-commerce store built with Django.